Endpoints

 });Dynamic paths

 You can use named arguments to allow dynamic paths.
 Use $args->request->routeParam() to access named arguments.
+Endpoint paths support all features provided by ProcessWire URL path hooks, including optional segments and regex constraints.

-$this->addEndpoint('/products/{product}')->get(function ($args) {
+$this->addEndpoint('/animals/{animal}')->get(function ($args) {

 return new Response([